ML with circles

 Fenced code blocks

-GitHub’s fenced code blocks are supported with Prettify syntax highlighting:
+GitHub’s fenced code blocks are supported with Prettify syntax highlighting if the language is specified:

 Comments